pingel-org/axle/README.md

 their own kind of "tyranny".
 Care has been taken to choose conceptual pillars that cover a wide range of ideas without introducing unnecessary inconsistencies or impedance mismatches.
-As computer science evolves these packages will be udpated to make use of helpful new tools and techniques wherever possible.

 History
 -------